kagruber2412/RIntroduction/Grammer_of_Graphics.md

 # The Grammer of Graphics

-* Grammar to describe and construct statistical graphics; based on the idea of building up a graphic by semantic components.
+* Grammar to describe and construct statistical graphs; based on the idea of building up a graph by semantic components.

 * `ggplot2` is an R library that allows to build graphical features up in a series of layers:
  1. **aesthetic** mapping of the data, defines how variables are connected to visual properties or outputs (e.g. color, size, shape).